megdadkins7/personal-blog/src/pages/2020-04-08 post-three/index.md

 Now you have to figure out how to put together a resume for a job you have no experience in whatsoever.

-You're college degree has nothing to do with coding, you've had no internships, and you're career path isn't even related to technology.
+Your college degree has nothing to do with coding, you've had no internships, and your career path isn't even related to technology.

-How are you supposed to work up the courage to apply let alone right your resume?
+How are you supposed to work up the courage to apply, let alone write your resume?